twang94/NewsLanguageBias/README.md

 I used political spectrum labels that the above website assigned for each of the publications in my dataset.

-_Disclaimer: This project is not affiliated with any of the websites mentioned in any way, nor is it meant to reflect any political views of its author._
+_Disclaimer: This project is not affiliated with any of the websites mentioned in any way, nor is it meant to reflect any political views of the author._

 #### Naive Bayes Classifier

-I vectorized the article text corpus using TfIdf-Vectorizer and then tested a number of Naive Bayes classification systems, attempting to predict which of the six political bias labels the article fell under.
+I vectorized the article text corpus using `tfidf-vectorizer` and then tested a number of Naive Bayes classification systems, attempting to predict which of the six political bias labels the article fell under.

 * Left
 * Left-Center